 However, this isn’t the case for remote work.

 When you start your own VA business, you’ll probably work from home like most remote workers.
 You won’t be part of a workplace community, and this can lead to feelings of isolation and loneliness.

 Follow these simple steps to build a successful virtual assistant business.

 The first thing to do is figure out which services you’re going to offer as a virtual assistant.

-One VA may offer social media management or calendar management services, while another specializes in virtual assistance as a blogger.
+One VA may offer social media management or calendar management services, while another specializes in virtual assistance as a professional blogger.

 Settle on a few different offerings to avoid getting overwhelmed once you bag a few clients.
 If you try and do too much, you won’t be able to deliver on time and will lose all the traction you gained.